“Mummy! Green!” Akudo’s younger son shouted, snapping her out of her thoughts.

 “What?”
 She asked, staring down her dress for a stain.

 “I’m sorry, when you were talking about women thinking with their hearts.
-Did you say men think with their member?
+Did you say men think with their members?
 Or did I hear wrong?”

 Akudo crossed her arms and looked away.
 If she was of a fairer complexion, she would have been flustered.